 - Remove distractions

 Landing pages are insanely effective for attracting customers, subscribers, and leads.
-Still, if your page is made poorly, you will get next to no conversions.
+Still, if your page is poorly made, you will get no conversions.
 Consider following our tips to boost your landing page conversion rate.

-Visitors spend roughly 50 milliseconds to decide whether your website is worth viewing or not.
-So, make your landing page design a show-stopper.
+Visitors spend roughly 50 milliseconds deciding whether your website is worth viewing.
+Hence, make your landing page design a show-stopper.

-Firstly, revise the structure – it should be clear-cut and easy to skim through.
-Check if your page does have the following essential elements:
+Firstly, revise your structure and ensure it is clear-cut and easy to skim.
+Check if your page has the following essential elements: